ontolex/morph/index.md

 ```
 </aside>

-For an inflection rule with `morph:baseType` defined: If the lexical entry to which it is applied features a(n object of) `morph:baseForm` or (if these are not defined) a `ontolex:canonicalForm` with identital `morph:baseType`, apply the rule to this form, only.
-For a (generated) form, `morph:baseType` can be used to indicate from which form or with which rule it was generated. `morph:baseType` can also be used to mark stem classes in reseources for which no explicit inflection rules are given.
+For an inflection rule with `morph:baseType` defined: If the lexical entry to which it is applied features a `morph:baseForm` or (if these are not defined) a `ontolex:canonicalForm` with identical `morph:baseType`, apply the rule to this form, only.
+For a (generated) form, `morph:baseType` can be used to indicate from which form or with which rule it was generated. `morph:baseType` can also be used to mark stem classes in resources for which no explicit inflection rules are given.

 This was introduced for modelling stem alternations.
-In this definition, we assume that we have one lexical entry for each stem variant, so that an inflection rule whose baseType doesn't match of its lexical entry doesn't fire.
+In this definition, we assume that we have one lexical entry for each stem variant so that an inflection rule whose baseType doesn't match if its lexical entry doesn't fire.

 </section>
 </section>